Belonging in a post-Brexit-vote Britain: researching race, ethnicity and migration in a changing landscape

 - Identities and belonging

-Paper proposals should be submitted to Dr Will Mason by 20 March 2017 and should include a title, an abstract of no more than 200 words, keywords and a brief biographical note (75 words).
+Paper proposals should be submitted to Dr Will Mason by 31 March 2017 *extended deadline* and should include a title, an abstract of no more than 200 words, keywords and a brief biographical note (75 words).

 Please note: that as the focus of the conference is Early Career Research, on this occasion, we will not be accepting abstracts from PhD students.